Appalachia Comics Project logo

 When Hurricane Helene devastated Southern Appalachia in the fall of 2024, it left both our landscape and our communities forever changed.
 But in the aftermath, something remarkable emerged: stories of survival, solidarity, and strength.

-Islands in the Sky brings those stories to life—pairing real survivors with award-winning comics creators like Brian Michael Bendis, Gene Luen Yang, Matt Fraction, Nate Powell, June Kim, Greg Pak, Steve Orlando, Alex Segura, Thien Pham, Briana Loewinsohn, Valentine De Landro, Aster D’Amico, Josh Adams, Anthony Del Col, and more—to preserve what happened and help the region recover.
+Our first projectIslands in the Sky: A People’s History of Hurricane Helene — brings those stories to life—pairing real survivors with award-winning comics creators like Brian Michael Bendis, Gene Luen Yang, Matt Fraction, Nate Powell, June Kim, Greg Pak, Steve Orlando, Alex Segura, Thien Pham, Briana Loewinsohn, Valentine De Landro, Aster D’Amico, Josh Adams, Anthony Del Col, and more—to preserve what happened and help the region recover.

 This project is part record, part resistance, and part recovery.
 Join us.